SMARTBACKUP 4.6 USER GUIDE

 Click the "Magnifying Glass" button to search the destination for files by name and see all existing versions.

-SmartBackup supports source and destination disks protected with FileVault2.
-Actually FileVault2 is implemented on the filesystem level and Apps that interact with files can just work with it without requiring special support.
-Note that cloning FileVault2 protected disk does not make the destination protected too.
-You need to enable FileVault2 on the destination disk via Finder independently.
+SmartBackup supports source and destination disks protected with FileVault.
+FileVault is implemented on the filesystem level and Apps that interact with files can just work with it without requiring special support.
+Note that copying files from a FileVault protected disk does not make the destination disk protected too.
+You need to enable FileVault on the destination disk via Disk Utility independently.

 SuperUser Mode